AlexPullen91/Deep-Space-Marauders/README.md

 ## Design Choices

 * Sci-fi retro themes reminiscent of old school shooters.
+* Text-based narrative that provides some world buiding and immersion.
+* Choice of 3 different pirate characters each with different ship model.
+* Aim of the game is to fend off waves of enemies and bosses and be re-united with the other 2 characters and escape.
 * Colourful weapons and explosions.
-* Sound effects with explosions and weapons.
+* Sound effects accompany explosions and weapons.
 * Game play accompanied by background music.
-* Text-based narrative that provides world buiding and immersion.
 * Full screen landscape when playing on mobile.
-* Full screen on desktop and tablet
+* Full screen on desktop and tablet.

 ---